Wilder, Minnesota

 Wilder is a city in Jackson County, Minnesota, United States.
-The population was 60 at the 2010 census.
+The population was 62 at the 2020 census.

 History

 Wilder was founded in 1885.
 It was named for Amherst Holcomb Wilder, a railroad official.
 Wilder was incorporated as a city in 1899.
 A post office was established in Wilder in 1886, and remained in operation until it was discontinued in 1991.

+The Breck School was established in Wilder in 1886.
+It was the first of many Breck campuses subsequently built throughout Minnesota.
+The school was named after the Reverend James Lloyd Breck, known as "The Apostle of the Wilderness" for his work in establishing mission schools for indigenous peoples in Wisconsin and Minnesota.
+The Wilder Campus was built to serve children of local farmers whose one-room school education left them unprepared to attend regular high schools.
+Room, board, and tuition for a year cost $110.
+Classes began in late September and ended in March.
+This allowed farm students to return home to assist with spring planting duties.
+Classes included penmanship, grammar, and arithmetic, but also included such advanced topics as Greek, rhetoric, chemistry, and physics.
+The Breck School in Wilder closed in 1909, and was reestablished in St Paul in 1916.
+Breck’s campus today is in Golden Valley, Minnesota.

+Franklin Clarence Mars known as Frank, attended the Breck School in Wilder, MN from 1899 to 1900.
+Mars later gained fame as the founder of the Mars Candy Company.
+In 1988, the Mars family was ranked as the richest family in the United States of America by Fortune magazine.
+It has since been surpassed by the Walton family and the Koch family, and was ranked as the third richest family in America in 2016.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.81 sqmi, of which 0.80 sqmi is land and 0.01 sqmi is water.

 Minnesota State Highways 60 and 86 are two of the main routes in the community.